iManagement

 Objective

-Accurate identification of bee diseases can be complex.
-In practice, it is often more relevant to start with a simpler and more robust question:
+The precise identification of bee diseases can be complex.
+In practice, it is often more useful to start with a simpler and more robust question:

-⇒ Is the colony globally healthy or not?
+⇒ Is the colony overall healthy or not?

 A healthy colony generally shows: